Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Elastic Load Balancing.
 - [ ] Amazon Cognito.

-### An Amazon EC2 instance is running an application that uses Amazon Simple Queue Service (Amazon SQS) queues A SysOps administrator must ensure that the application can read, write, and delete messages from the SQS queues.
+### An Amazon EC2 instance is running an application that uses Amazon Simple Queue Service (Amazon SQS) queues.
+A SysOps administrator must ensure that the application can read, write, and delete messages from the SQS queues.
 Which solution will meet these requirements in the MOST secure manner?

 - [ ] Create an IAM user with an IAM policy that allows the `sqs:SendMessage` permission, the `sqs:ReceiveMessage` permission, and the `sqs:DeleteMessage` permission to the appropriate queues Embed the IAM user's credentials in the application's configuration.
 - [ ] Create an IAM user with an IAM policy that allows the `sqs:SendMessage` permission, the `sqs:ReceiveMessage` permission, and the `sqs:DeleteMessage` permission to the appropriate queues Export the IAM user's access key and secret access key as environment variables on the EC2 instance.